stompgem/stomp/README.md

 See _CHANGELOG.rdoc_ for details.

+* Gem version 1.4.8.
+Fix missed merge in 1.4.7 release.
+* Gem version 1.4.7.
+Add support for text SSL certs.
+Do not use, use 1.4.8 instead.
 * Gem version 1.4.6.
 Fix version 1.4.5 which breaks JRuby support.
 * Gem version 1.4.5.
 JRuby broken here.
 Use is not recommended.
 * Gem version 1.4.4.
 Miscellaneous fixes, see CHANGELOG.md for details.